 |Mature Size||8-24 in. tall, wide (varies by species)|

-|Soil Type||Rich soil, sandy|
+|Soil Type||Rich, well-drained, sandy|

-|Bloom Time||Spring and Summer|
+|Bloom Time||Spring to summer|

-|Flower Color||White, red, pink, blue, orange|
+|Flower Color||White, red, pink, blue, orange, bicolor|

-You’ll want to be careful to disturb the roots as little as possible—and water deeply—after transplanting.
-A layer of organic mulch should be added to help insulate the roots from any temperature extremes as well as help the soil retain moisture.
-Once your nemesias are established in the garden, the plants actually won’t need much care aside from watering to help keep the soil moist.
+Seedlings or potted nursery starts should be planted into the garden when all danger of frost has passed, spaced four to six inches apart.
+Choose a partially shaded area of the garden with rich, moist soil and adequate drainage.
+A layer of organic mulch will help insulate the roots from any temperature extremes as well as help the soil retain moisture.
+Once your nemesia plants are established in the garden, the plants actually won’t need much care aside from watering to help keep the soil moist.

 Temperature and Humidity